texastribune/data-visuals-guides/kit-setup.md

 #### Illustrator graphics and other elements

-Graphics and other elements are placed on the page differently than they are in graphics.
+Charts and other elements are placed on the page differently than they are in graphic projects.
 You will notice in [this example](https://docs.google.com/document/d/1vIy6uXDwut2jP-kILbiM3SmECOBxZf3lPxLEtyQ_N_c/edit), one of our Illustrator graphics is inserted into the Google doc like so:

 ```html
 {.insert}